 In September 2019, the Sponsor purchased 11,500,000 shares (the "Founder Shares") of the Company's Class B common stock, par value \$0.0001 ("Class B common stock") for an aggregate price of \$25,000.
-On June 25, 2020, the Company effectuated a 1.3125-for-1 stock split resulting in an aggregate of 15,093,750 Founder Shares outstanding and held by the Sponsor.
-All share and per-share amounts have been retroactively restated to reflect the stock split.
-Up to 1,968,750 Founder Shares are subject to forfeiture if the underwriter's over-allotment option is not exercised in full.
+On June 25, 2020, the Company effectuated a 1.3125-for-1 stock split.
+In August 2020, the Sponsor transferred 20,000 Founder Shares to Mr. Hochberg, an independent director (none of which are subject to forfeiture in the event that the underwriters' over-allotment option is not exercised in full).
+In addition, in August 2020, the Sponsor returned to the Company, at no cost, an aggregate of 718,750 Founder Shares, which were cancelled, resulting in an aggregate of 14,375,000 Founder Shares outstanding and held by our sponsor.
+All share and pershare amounts have been retroactively restated to reflect the stock split and Founder Shares cancellation.
+Up to 1,875,000 Founder Shares are subject to forfeiture if the underwriter's over-allotment option is not exercised in full.
 The Founder Shares will automatically convert into shares of Class A common stock at the time of the Company's initial Business Combination and are subject to certain transfer restrictions, as described in Note 6.

-The initial stockholders have agreed to forfeit up to 1,968,750 Founder Shares to the extent that the overallotment option is not exercised in full by the underwriter.
+The initial stockholders have agreed to forfeit up to 1,875,000 Founder Shares to the extent that the overallotment option is not exercised in full by the underwriter.
 The forfeiture will be adjusted to the extent that the over-allotment option is not exercised in full by the underwriter so that the Founder Shares will represent 20.0% of the Company's issued and outstanding shares after the Proposed Offering (not including the placement shares).
-If the Company increases or decreases the size of the offering, the Company will effect a stock dividend or share contribution back to capital, as applicable, immediately prior to the consummation of the Proposed Offering in such amount as to maintain the Founder Share ownership of the Company's stockholders prior to the Proposed Offering at 20.0% of the Company's issued and outstanding common stock upon the consummation of the Proposed Offering (not including the placement shares).